martimgalvao/hearing_urban_change/README.md

   <img src="https://github.com/martimgalvao/hearing_urban_change/blob/main/months_output/month_output_11435.png" />
 </p>

-Many of these area have also seen extensive urban development during the same time period, something to be further examined in a future version of this study.
+Many of these areas have also seen extensive urban development during the same time period, something to be further examined in a future version of this study.

 There is also one case of an inverse relationship: